The process for becoming a W3C Office is as follows:

 - Official announcement of the new Office and the organization of an opening event, including keynotes by W3C Staff members

 Becoming a W3C Office may be an important step for your institution.
-Although the Global Business Development Leader of W3C will do his/her best to help you in making this decision, it may be useful to contact existing W3C Office staff members who will be happy to give you additional advise and tell you about their experiences.
+Although the Office Lead of W3C will do his/her best to help you in making this decision, it may be useful to contact existing W3C Office staff members who will be happy to give you additional advise and tell you about their experiences.
 You can find their contact information on the separate offices’ staff page.
 There are also links from the Offices’ home page giving a short description on each office and their hosting institution.